kleenkanteen/about-me-in-5-minutes/README.md

 For programming in particular, complexity is overwhelming and there's always decisions and tradeoffs to be made.
 Being resourceful has been immensely valuable in this regard and in general.

 - Improvement mindset: You'll see this in my desk setup, split keyboard, and keyboard layout way below in this article.
 I'm good with optimizing processes, understanding the key parts of a system then tuning them for a goal.
-I did this in my dental hygiene to my learning style and got results.
+I did this in many things, such as my dental hygiene to my learning style and got results in both.
 - Curious - I ask a lot of questions according to others.
 I also ask google a lot of questions and have gotten pretty good at it by using the search queries.
 Some things I've realized about questions:
   - The world is like a dark cave and questions are lanterns.
 We are all born knowing nothing.
 A great way to leare is simply asking.
   - A good question is like a well directed arrow, it gets to the flesh of the matter.
 Good questions get you the right information you want or need from someone.
 Wrong question, wrong answer.